top of page

 • Placement Support - providing hands-on, practical in-home support to carers, children and young people.

-Educational Support is focused on children who are suspended or unable to go to school for periods of time.
+Provide support for children who are suspended or unable to go to school for periods of time.
 The program gives them the opportunity to continue to engage in their education.
 We provide an interactive learning environment, which is aimed at increasing not on their basic skills in literacy and numeracy, but also their self-esteem, sense of community and confidence.
 Each child receives an individualised program that focuses on their strengths to ensure they have a positive experience in their learning.

 As a strengths-based approach program, we aim to highlight the child’s strengths in any area which can be then utilised as a platform for further support in other settings such as at home, in school or the community.